900th CBN supports deployment readiness exercise

 |0

-This work, 900th CBN supports deployment readiness exercise [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 900th CBN supports deployment readiness exercise, by Ryan Mattox, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT